 Sequim only gets about 18 inches of rain a year.
 Meanwhile, just 90 miles to the west, Forks receives over 120 inches of rain a year.

 Check out this map of state annual rainfall totals.
 You can see how dry it is around the Sequim area, and how wet it is on the southwest side of the Olympics.

 One interesting statistic: Port Angeles receives about 27 inches of rain a year.
 However, for each mile you go west of that city, you pick up an extra inch of annual rainfall.

 See The Rain Shadow in Action

 Here are two YouTube videos that actually demonstrate the rain shadow in action from the ground.
 This first one was one I shot while in Victoria, B.C..
 Winds were gusting about 35-45 mph so it's difficult to hear what I am saying, but you can see the clear "blue hole" over Sequim.
 The second one was taken by KOMO photographer Peter Mongillo from the Keystone (Whidbey Island) ferry dock during another storm:

 How about a drive through the rain shadow?
 My parents took video as they drove to Seattle from Port Angeles during a rain shadow day.
 Watch as they drive through blazing sunshine in Sequim and eastern Clallam County, only to have the skies darken and then open up as merge onto SR-104 just past Discovery Bay -- a distance of only about 25 miles.

-You can see a map of where each location is in my original blog post
+Here is a map of where each location is in the video:

 Not Just For Sequim